m1-llie/CJI-Framework/README.md

-This is a code release of paper `Identification of Chinese Dark Jargons in Telegram Underground Markets Using Context-Oriented and Linguistic Features` (Under Review).
+This is a code release of paper [`A Novel Framework of Identifying Chinese Jargons for Telegram Underground Markets`](https://ieeexplore.ieee.org/abstract/document/9522221/) (published already) and `Identification of Chinese Dark Jargons in Telegram Underground Markets Using Context-Oriented and Linguistic Features` (Under Review).

 Our code is composed of four parts.